inkarkat/vim-PatternsOnText/README.md

 - :SubstituteChoices: Also offer "no" and "last as ..." choices if the :s\_c flag is given, to offer feature parity with built-in :substitute.
 - Add :SubstituteTranslate command.
+- CHG: Escaping of whitespace and backslashes in :SubstituteMultiple is not necessary any longer (but now the full /{pattern}/{string}/ needs to be given; you cannot omit e.g. the trailing /).
+This parsing better matches the user expectation. :SubstituteWildcard still requires escaping, though.
   __You need to update to ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version 1.035!__

 ##### 2.01    15-Aug-2017